thanhhaunv/build2025-learning-log/README.md

 # 📁 Microsoft Build 2025 - Week 1 Project Setup

-This guide walks you through setting up and managing your WEEK 1 learning project using GitHub and Notion, with detailed tasks and exercises for each day.
+This guide walks you through setting up and managing your WEEK 1 learning project using GitHub and Notion, with detailed tasks, exercises, and learning content for each day.

 ---